-At this point, you can switch branches and do work elsewhere; your changes are stored on your stack.
-To see which stashes you've stored, you can use git stash list:
+At this point, you can easily switch branches and do work elsewhere; your changes are stored on your stack.
+To see which stashes you've stored, you can use qit stash list:

-''' $ git stash list stash@{0}: WIP on master: 049d078 Create index file stash@{1}: WIP on master: c264051 Revert "Add file_size" stash@{2}: WIP on master: 21d80a5 Add number to log '''
+''' $ git stash list stash@{0}: WIP on master: 049d078 added the index file stash@{1}: WIP on master: c264051 Revert "added file_size" stash@{2}: WIP on master: 21d80a5 added number to log '''

-In this case, two stashes were saved previously, so you have access to three different stashed works.
+In this case, two stashes were done previously, so you have access to three different stashed works.
 You can reapply the one you just stashed by using the command shown in the help output of the original stash command: git stash apply.
 If you want to apply one of the older stashes, you can specify it by naming it, like this: git stash apply stash@{2}.
 If you don't specify a stash, Git assumes the most recent stash and tries to apply it:

 '''

 $ git stash apply

 On branch master

-Changes not staged for commit:
+Changed but not updated:

 (use "git add <file>..." to update what will be committed)

-(use "git checkout -- <file>..." to discard changes in working directory)
+#

+modified: index.html

-modified: index.html modified: lib/simplegit.rb
+modified: lib/simplegit.rb

+#

+'''